lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \include{_atomic-human/includes/trust-autonomy-embodiment.md}

 \notes{Our vulnerability is our strength.
-The fact that we cannot compute like machines, that we must struggle to communicate, that we need collaboration and culture – these are not weaknesses to overcome.
+The fact that we cannot compute like machines, that we must struggle to communicate, that we need collaboration and culture.
+These are not only weaknesses to be overcome.
 They are the source of everything that makes art meaningful.}

 \notes{The atomic human is not the fastest processor or the most capable generator.
 The atomic human is the one who asks "what does this mean?" and "what should we do?"
 The atomic human is the one who can look at a piece of work and feel something, understand something, connect with others through it.}

 \notes{This is what AI cannot replace.
 And this is what artists and designers must hold onto as they navigate this new landscape.
 Not by rejecting the tools, but by understanding what makes their work irreplaceably human and doubling down on that.}

 \subsection{Conclusion}

 \notes{We stand at a moment of tremendous possibility and genuine challenge.
 AI will change how art is made, how design is practiced, how creativity is expressed.
 But it will not change why these things matter.}

 \notes{Art matters because humans matter.
 Because we need to make sense of our experience, to communicate across the bandwidth limitations of our existence, to build shared culture and meaning in an uncertain world.}

-\notes{The atomic human – vulnerable, limited, dependent on others – is not threatened by AI.
-The atomic human is what gives AI its only possible value.
+\notes{The atomic human is vulnerable, limited, dependent on others.
+The atomic human is not threatened by AI.
+Through the atomic human gives AI us its only possible value.
 When we use these tools well, we amplify our humanity.
 When we use them poorly, we diminish it.
 The choice is ours.}

 \notes{For the artists and designers of the RCA, this is both a responsibility and an opportunity.
 You are training to be the sense-makers of the future.
 Not in spite of AI, but with it, through it, beyond it.
 The question is not whether AI can create.
+The question
-The question is: what will you create that matters?}
+is: what will you create that matters?}

 \thanks